Runnnnnnn/GeometricBrownianMotion/README.md

 # GeometricBrownianMotion
 Haven't touch RStudio for years and get rusty on it.
-Warm-up to have some fun.
+Write some codes to have fun.

 Consider a stock whoe price follows the geometric brownian motion